-Research opportunities include behavioral ecology, biochemistry and molecular biology, biomechanics, cell biology, ecology, epigenetics, evolution, genomics, microbiology, neurobiology, physiology, population genetics, sensory biology, and systematics.
+Research opportunities include behavioral ecology, biochemistry and molecular biology, biological oceanography, biomechanics, cell biology, ecology, epigenetics, evolution, genomics, microbiology, neurobiology, physiology, population genetics, sensory biology, and systematics.
+For specific faculty interests and descriptions of field sites and research resources, please visit the departmental website http://biology.wfu.edu.

 At the master's level, the department emphasizes broad training rather than narrow specialization, and combines coursework with thesis research.
 At the doctoral level, few specific requirements are prescribed.
 Individual programs are designed for each student at both levels under the guidance of the student's faculty adviser, advisory committee and departmental graduate committee.
 Enrollment in the graduate program is open only to students whose interests are reflected by the areas of expertise represented by the faculty.
-Prospective PhD students are encouraged to correspond with staff members whose areas of research interest are compatible with their own.
+Prospective applicants are encouraged to correspond with faculty members whose areas of research interest are compatible with their own.
 Additional information is available from the Biology Program Director.